-Promote your pages by linking to them from external sources such as discussion boards, Facebook, Twitter and Tumblr accounts.
+Use social media to promote your pages by linking to them from external sources such as discussion boards, Facebook, Twitter and Tumblr accounts.
 Search engines determine the importance of each of your web pages relative to the pages in other web sites by the number of web sites that link to your page.
 The popularity of your web pages can increase when you promote them through Facebook and other accounts.
 You can also purchase advertising from Google AdWords to promote pages for particular search terms.

 Translate your web pages.
 If you have good language skills, you can translate your web pages to a foreign language to reach a more international market.
 Although the major part of the World Wide Web is in English, there are many people looking for information in Spanish, Chinese, and other languages.
 Translation tools from Google do a fair job of conveying the information, but the translations do not produce the idiomatic expressions that a native speaker would use.

 If you have web pages translated to multiple languages, each page in the set must use rel="alternate" hreflang="x" to identify all language versions including itself.
 This is accomplished by coding links in the <head> section of the web page as illustrated here.

 <link href="noodles.html" rel="alternate" hreflang="en" />

 Submit your pages to the search engines.
 Make sure that the search engines